keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Introduction.md

 # [Sequencing the viral genome to track mutations](https://nextstrain.org/community/jgenger/nCoV-SARS-2-CeMM/ncov)

-* If a mutated genome is packed into the oily membrane and infects a new host, this host will make copies of this mutated genome.
+* When a mutated genome is packed into the oily membrane and infects a new host, this host will make copies of this mutated genome.
 * It might again make some mistakes introducing other mutations, that could again further spread in the population.
 * By sequencing the viral genome, we bring to light the sequence of the letters, thus unveiling mutations.
-* A group of people who acquired the virus from the same source will have similar mutational signature.
+* A group of people who acquired the virus from the same source will have a similar mutational signature.
 By sequencing the genomes of viruses isolated from infected patients, we can identify connections between different infection clusters and infer transmission lines.
-Moreover, it helps us understand the evolution of the virus.
+Moreover, it helps us to understand the evolution of the virus.

 ```auspiceMainDisplayMarkdown
 ## Phylogenetic trees can capture accumulating mutations